 where $\sigma_{ijk}$ is real and symmetric, $\sigma_{ijk}= \sigma_{ikj}$, and encodes the linear photogalvanic effect (LPGE), while $\eta_{ijk}$ is imaginary and antisymmetric, $\eta_{ijk}=-\eta_{ikj}$, and encodes the circular photogalvanic effect (CPGE).

-For TBG in its high-temperature state with $D_6$ symmetry, the only allowed PGE components are $\sigma_{xyz} = - \sigma_{yzx}$ and $\eta_{xyz} = \eta_{yzx}$, involving an out of plane electric field $E_z$ which requires off-normal incidence to be measured (see Fig.~\ref{Fig1}).
+For TBG in its high-temperature state with $D_6$ symmetry generated by $C_{6z}$ and $C_{2x}$ (see Fig.~\ref{Fig1}~a~and~b for conventions), the only allowed PGE components are $\sigma_{xyz} = - \sigma_{yzx}$ and $\eta_{xyz} = \eta_{yzx}$, involving an out of plane electric field $E_z$ which requires off-normal incidence to be measured (see Fig.~\ref{Fig1}).
 Off-normal photocurrents are commonly measured in experiment~\cite{Yuan14,Quereda18,Ni21} but not often calculated for 2D materials because the coupling of the electric field has to be implemented differently for the in-plane periodic directions and the ouf of plane finite one ~\cite{Wang20Optical,Chen23Crossed,Zheng2023}.
 Previous predictions in TBG have thus focused on the normal incidence components induced by symmetry breaking.
-For example, BN encapsulation reduces the symmetry to $C_3$ and enables $\sigma_{xxx}$ and $\sigma_{yyy}$ \cite{Liu20Anomalous,Kaplan22,Zhang22Correlated,Chaudhary22}, and breaking $C_3$ with strain enables $\eta_{xxx}$\cite{Arora21}.
+For example, BN encapsulation reduces the symmetry to $C_{3z}$ and enables $\sigma_{xxx}$ and $\sigma_{yyy}$, among others \cite{Liu20Anomalous,Kaplan22,Zhang22Correlated,Chaudhary22}, and breaking $C_{3z}$ with strain enables $\eta_{yxy}$ \cite{Arora21}.
 Experimentally, optical spectroscopy near the magic angle is already feasible~\cite{Hesp21,Sunku21} and photogalvanic currents have been observed at normal incidence~\cite{Otteneder20,Hubmann22,Ma22}.

 Knowledge of the off-normal incidence photocurrents is however important as they probe the intrinsic properties of the TBG Bloch bands, rather than the effects of symmetry breaking, be it external or correlation-induced.
 In this work, we present a detailed calculation of the intrinsic, off-normal photocurrents, and show that they change sign at the magic angle, both at neutrality and finite chemical potential.
 We also compute the extrinsic photocurrents due to symmetry breaking for comparison, and show that both intrinsic and extrinsic photocurrents satisfy stringent constraints when the chemical potential is reversed due to an approximate particle-hole symmetry (PHS).
 Finally, we evaluate the effect of weak PHS breaking and overall establish how these effects can be used to extract detailed information about the TBG band structure.